-Paper 2 presents results on the Botanical and Geographical Characterisation of Honey Samples.
+Paper 2 presents results on the Botanical and GeographicalCharacterisation of Honey Samples.
 Pollen types belonging to 21 plant families were identified.
-Seven families were found in >50% of the samples and are the most important: Malvaceae (Ceiba sp.).
-Combretaceae, Arecaceae (Elaeis guineensis).
-Poaceae, Asteraceae (Viguiera sp.).
-Anacardiaceae and Sapindaceae.
-Arecaceae (Elaeis guineensis: oil palm) and Asteraceae (Viguiera sp.) were found in 100% of the samples: Combretaceae in 94% and Poaceae in 88%.
-Pollen analyses also showed that eight of the honey samples could be described as monofloral, showing the most dominating pollen types which were Ebenaceae, Anacardiaceae, Moraceae.
-Combretaceae and Arecaceae (Elaeis guineensis).
-Also, the Volta Region was the geographical origins of the honey samples could be traced to the vegetation in the Region.
+Seven families were found in >50% of the samples and are the most important: Malvaceae (Ceiha sp.), Combretaceae, Arceaceae (Elaeis guineensis), Poaceae, Asteraceae (Viguiera sp.), Anacardiaceae and Sapindaceae.
+Arceaceae (Elaeis guineensis; oil palm) and Asteraceae (Viguiera sp.) were found in 100% of the samples; Combretaceae in 94% and Poaceae in 88%.
+Pollen analyses also showed that eight of the honey samples could be described as monofloral, showing the most dominating pollen types which were Ebenaceae, Anacardiaceae, Moraceae, Combretaceae and Arceaceae (Elaeis guineensis).
+Also, the Volta Region was the geographical origins of the honey samples analysed since pollen representation in the honey samples could be traced to the vegetation in the Region.
 It was also easy to differentiate the geographical and botanical origins of honeys from the various Districts.

 Paper 3 presents findings on the Chemical Evaluation of Ghanaian Honeys within International Physicochemical Standards including: Water (moisture) content, Hydroxymethylfurfural (HMF), pH, Diastase activity, Free acidity and Electrical conductivity.
-The mean values recorded included Water content 20.1%; pH 3.8; HMF 26.9 mg/kg; Diastase activity 15.3 DN; Free acidity 31.1 meq/kg % and Electrical conductivity 0.6 mS/cm.
+The mean values recorded included Water content 20.1%; pH 3.8; HMF 26.9 mg/kg; Diastase activity 15.3 DN; Free acidity 31.1 mcq/kg % and Electrical conductivity 0.6 mS/cm.
 Six of the honey samples examined comply with the stipulated limits by the European Commission for 'Table Honey' (wholesome for direct consumption) while the remaining ten were described as 'Industrial Honeys' (only good for industrial use) as they did not meet all requirements in the EU.

 Paper 4 presents findings on consumer knowledge of origin (GI) and quality food standard labels in Ghana.
 The habit of reading food labels is high among the youth in Ghana.
 The most important factor when reading food labels was date label; manufacture and expiry dates.
-It was also observed that Ghanaians were most familiar with two main certifying bodies in Ghana; FDA and GSA.
+It was also observed that

+Ghanaians were most familiar with two main certifying bodies in Ghana; FDA and GSA.
 Familiarity with these national certifying logos was high among the youth and females.
 Results also buttressed the assertion that the GI concept is new and not known among most Ghanaians in Ghana.